baronsmv/linux-rt-upscaler/README.md

 1. **Window Selection** – Uses X11 to find the target window by PID or WM_CLASS.
 2. **Capture** – Grabs the window's pixels using a fast custom C library.
 3. **AI Upscaling** – Four CuNNy compute shaders (written in HLSL, compiled via Compushady) produce a 2× larger image.
-4. **Aspect‑Preserving Scaling** – A lightweight bilinear compute shader scales the upscaled image to fill the monitor, adding black bars to maintain the original aspect ratio.
+4. **Aspect‑Preserving Scaling** – A lightweight Lanczos2 compute shader scales the upscaled image to fill the monitor, adding black bars to maintain the original aspect ratio.
 5. **Display** – The result is rendered in a transparent overlay window that bypasses the window manager (so it always stays on top).
 6. **Input Forwarding** – Mouse events are transformed using the scaling ratios and sent to the original window via `XSendEvent`.